azurebigcompute/CloudWorkshops/README.md

 # Cloud Workshops

-Cloud Workshops are a format Microsoft is a using to train end-users and partners on specific topics such as Big Compute.
+Cloud Workshops are a format Microsoft is a using to train and enable our end-users and partners on specific Azure topics such as Azure Big Compute & High Performance Computing.

 This page provides links to specific specialized Big Compute Cloud Workshops and supporting (public) materials & links.